Car accidents remain one of the leading causes of death nationwide, with your chances

 on your own.

-personal injury claim for a car,
+Often times a personal injury claim for a car,

 motorcycle or pedestrian accident includes compensation for medical bills (current